How To: Lipo Injections at Home

 - Hold the syringe and pull back on the plunger to draw air into the syringe.
 Stop when you have the same dosage of air as your prescribed dosage of the medication.

 - Insert the needle into the rubber center of the vial stopper and push down on the plunger to release the air into the vial.
-Ensure the needle does not touch anything except the medicine vial.
+Ensure the needle touches nothing except the medicine vial.

 - Turn the medicine vial upside-down with the needle still inside.
 Pull back on the plunger to draw liquid into the syringe at the appropriate dosage prescribed by your doctor.